 - 1. After selecting a book, take it to the front desk.
 A library worker will check it out for a one-week period. - 2.
 Library books may be renewed one time for an additional week. - 3.
-Students will be charged 5 cents per day for overdue books.
-Holidays and weekends are not counted. - 4.
 Students may have only two (2) books checked out at any given time.